ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

 .. _writing_new_nav2planner_plugin:

-Writing a new planner plugin
+Writing a New Planner Plugin
 ****************************

 - `Overview`_